Namo Bharat: Rolling stock

 The trains for the service were specifically designed for fast and comfortable regional commutes.
-The lightweight stainless steel body of the Namo Bharat trainsets, combined with their aerodynamic nose design, minimizes air drag at high speeds of up to 180 km/h.
+The lightweight stainless steel body of the Namo Bharat trainsets, combined with their aerodynamic nose design, minimises air drag at high speeds of up to 180 km/h.
 The trainsets were engineered at Alstom's design center in Hyderabad and manufactured by Bombardier Transportation in Savli.

 Track and signalling

 Ballastless track

 The Slab Track Austria system, known for delivering exceptional riding comfort even at high speeds of 180 km/h, is being used in India for the first time.
 These tracks are favoured for their durability, reduced maintenance needs, and ease of replacement.

 ETCS Level 2 signalling system

 The ETCS Level-2 signaling system, widely used globally for high-speed railway transit, is being implemented in India for the first time.
 This advanced system features modern signaling with virtual blocks and Automatic Train Operation (ATO) functionality over an LTE backbone.
 A standout feature of the RRTS is the interoperability across all corridors, enabled by ETCS Level-2.
 The system monitors train speed and direction while providing operational directives via a radio block center.
 The use of virtual blocks eliminates the possibility of train collisions, ensuring enhanced safety and efficiency.